Nedum Cheralathan

 Nedum Cheralathan (fl. c.
 155 CE, title "Imayavarampan") was a Chera ruler from early historic south India (c.
-1st - 4th century CE), noted for his interactions with the Yavanas (the Greco-Roman navigators) on the Malabar Coast.
+1st - 4th century CE).
 He likely belonged to the Muchiri-Karur branch of the Chera dynasty.

+Among other things, Nedum Cheralathan was notable for capturing and punishing the Yavanas (a loose term used for Greeks, Romans, Persians, and Arabs) on the Malabar Coast.

 Background

 Nedum Cheralathan is praised in the Second Ten of Pathitruppathu Collection, composed by poet Kannanar.
 In return for his work, the poet was generously rewarded with 500 settlements in a region called "Umbar Kadu" (believed to be in present-day Kerala) and a share of the revenue from the thennadu ("the southern country") for 38 years.
 According to these poems, Nedum Cheralathan ruled the Chera country for 58 years.

 Nedum Cheralathan was born to his predecessor, Uthiyan Cheralathan, and his wife Venmal Nallini, the daughter of Veliyan—who is possibly also identified as the father of the Ay chieftain Eyinan.
 He had three sons: "Kalankayakkanni" Narmudi Cheral, Chenkuttuvan — also known as "Kadalottiya" Vel Kezhu Kuttuvan — and "Adu Kottu Pattu" Cheralathan.
 Narmudi Cheral and Adu Kottu Pattu Cheralathan were born to Vel Avi Koma[ka]n Paduman Devi, while Chenkuttuvan was born to Manakilli, a royal princess of the Chola dynasty.